nohajc/netflix-mitm-proxy/README.md

 To force new handshake, either clear all cookies and local storage for all Netflix domains or just create a new browser profile which will have empty history.

+After the script is first run, it will save the negotiated AES key to current working directory and use it next time.